The Untouchables (film): Plot

-Stone gives Ness a list, taken from Nitti's coat, which shows that the jurors in the trial are all on Capone's payroll.
-Ness secretly persuades the judge to switch Capone's jury with one hearing an unrelated divorce case.
-This prompts Capone's lawyer to enter a guilty plea, although an outraged Capone violently objects.
+Back in the courtroom, Stone gives Ness a list – taken from Nitti's coat – which shows that the jurors in the trial are all on Capone's payroll, thereby explaining Capone's calm and overconfident demeanor earlier on.
+Ness secretly persuades the judge to switch Capone's jury with one hearing an unrelated divorce case, and the judge relents after Ness tricks him into believing that his name is on Capone's payroll as well.
+This prompts Capone's lawyer to enter a guilty plea against Capone's wishes; as Capone furiously objects in a violent outburst, Ness victoriously taunts him by repeating Malone's motto: "Never stop fighting until the fight is done.
+Here endeth the lesson".
+Capone is ultimately convicted of tax evasion and sentenced to 11 years in prison.

-Capone is convicted of tax evasion and sentenced to 11 years in prison.
-On the day of his sentencing, Ness closes up his office, giving Malone's St. Jude medallion and callbox key to Stone as a farewell present.
-As Ness leaves the police station, a reporter asks him what he will do after the probable repeal of Prohibition, to which he replies, "I think I'll have a drink".
+On the day of Capone's sentencing, Ness closes up his office and meets up with Stone to part ways with him; he gives Malone's St. Jude medallion and callbox key to Stone as a farewell present.
+As Ness leaves the police station, a reporter asks him what he will do after the probable repeal of Prohibition; Ness replies "I think I'll have a drink" before walking away.